|Recent Forum Topics New Amazons team||New Blackbox||Catch V Diving Catch...|

 You have enough strength (At least at low TV) to bring the fight to an enemy box, even Orcs.
 Do so!
 Blitz a corner with an ogre and send a second one to run in and fill that gap to engage the carrier.
 Place Snotlings in areas which will cut off squares which will provide assists and force the opponent to either dodge or engage in a scrum.Similarly, keep one or two ogres back field while at least three get stuck in to try to rack up the head count.

 Defense is quite straight forward for Ogres, certainly more than you would expect.
 You should set up a 3 Ogre line of scrum.
 You're already working with the most fragile players in the game through snotlings, so it's best to reduce the chances of losing players to begin with.
 And three Str5 player on the LOS is nothing to scoff at.
+Keep all your snotlings 8 squares deep so the opponent cannot engage them in their first turn.

 Set up two Ogres towards the center field of the pitch.
 As the drive unfolds, remember to always dodge snotlings out of Tackle zones to restrict the opposition to one Snotling blitz a turn.
 Keep at least one ogre as a line back and try to pound whichever enemy is in your Ogre tackle zones and keep the snotlings to provide screens to slow the opposition offense.
 Similarly, at least ensure that your Ogres take the fight towards the general vicinity of the enemy ball carrier once they begin to push.
 You're not like the other stunty teams, you can actually take an aggressive approach when fighting an enemy box or offense.
 Also with the best dodgers in the game (Snotlings 2/2+) you can easily ensure damage control can be levelled.